heitmanr/nxos_dom-monitor/README.md

 ## installation
-(1) copy the python-script to the local bootdisk: into the /scripts/-Directory (2) add the EEM-Commands to the running-config
+(1) copy the python-script to the local bootdisk: into the /scripts/-Directory
+## test
+run the script manually
+(2) cd scripts
+(3) source nxos_dom.py
+Expected result:
+* list of interfaces with any transceiver warnings/alarms to be printed to the console
+## automate

-the Applet should run 1x immedeately and after 24h again and then every day
+(2) add the EEM-Commands found in "nxos_dom-eem.cfg" to the running-config The Applet should run 1x immedeately and after 24h again and then every day.
+* check "show logging logfile" or remote syslog-log